mightyiam/bookkeeping/readme.md

 }
 let mut book: Book<u8, AccountMetadata, UnitMetadata, (), &str> =
     Book::new(5);
-// In order, the types of metadata that are defined in this example, are:
+// In order, the types of metadata that are defined in this example are:
 //
 // - For the book itself, just a `u8`.
-Perhaps in your system, books are identified with
+Perhaps in your system, books are
-//   merely an integer.
+//   identified with merely an integer.
-// - For each account, there's an `id` of a `u8` and a `name` of a `&'static str`.
+// - For each account, there's an `id` of a `u8` and a `name` of a
+//   `&'static str`.
 // - With units, we'd like to represent currencies.
 // - For moves, we seem to not require metadata in this example.
 // - Transactions have merely a `&str` that perhaps is used as a note.